DaveLawes/public_api_querier/README.md

 I'd like to receive feedback if the total_spend email isn't included in the data

 As a user
-So I get more information about the API
+So I get more information from the app
-I'd like to receive feedback if there is an error with the API status
+I'd like to receive feedback if there is an error with the HTTP response
 ```

 ## Domain Model